Welcome to the Warrensburg UUF

 What is our meeting like?

 We usually have 6-20 people in attendance.
 We begin the fellowship meeting with the lighting of a candle and some opening words.
 We share our joys and concerns.
 Sometimes we sing or listen to a musical selection.
 We take turns being the presenter.
 The presenter of the day leads the fellowship, and delivers a short presentation of maybe 20 minutes on a topic that is of interest.
 These generally are somehow related to the Seven Principles (below).
 Sometimes we watch a TED Talk or have a guest speaker.
 After the presentation, we discuss the topic.
 We close, sometimes with a song, but almost always with a benediction.
 It is an informal experience that is meaningful to those who attend.
-Children sometimes attend, either bringing their own toys to play with quietly, or they have an activity with one of the parents or other adults during part of the meeting.
+Children have an activity with one of the parents or other adults during part of the meeting.

 Come experience it and see if it is a good fit for you!